htw-imi-showtime/showtime-website/content/ss22/bachelor/b1-bloompipe/features.md

 {{</section>}}

 {{<section title="Video Generation">}}
 The video generation of our tool represents the most important part of Bloompipe.
 Here the image generation takes place within a special type of neural network by Nvidia called StyleGAN2-ADA-PyTorch.
 StyleGAN is designed to generate beautiful images from random input vectors.
 For your video, we are calculating a set of input vectors that represent the dynamics in your music.
 This vector set can be influenced by choosing one of our presets or using the expert settings.
 We then generate images for every frame in the video.
-At the end, in our post production stage, these images are then consolidated into a final video with further image manipulation steps, such as constrast, saturation or resizing tweaks.
+At the end in our post production stage, these images are then consolidated into a final video.
+Further image manipulation steps, such as constrast, saturation or resizing tweaks are also applied.
 After all is done, your track will be underlayed.
 Et Voila, your video is now being presented to you on the webpage.
 {{</section>}}

 {{<image src="img-steps.png" alt="Step by Step Instructions" caption="Step by Step Instructions">}}